 This plane was almost revolutionary, as it was the first fighter plane to have a turbo jet engine.
 Many military and aviation historians say this plane was one of the most important – and impressive – planes ever used in the war.

 It was equipped with two, Jumo-004 turbojet engines, along with two (or four) MK 108 guns.
-Experts say that this aircraft was responsible for downing at least 150 Allied aircraft, and was used in many famous battles, including the Battle of Britain.
+Experts say that this aircraft was responsible for downing at least 150 Allied aircraft, and was used in many famous battles.

 But in spite of all its leading edge technology, the Schwalbe had problems, too, primarily with its engines.
 Many pilots felt the engines were unreliable, and no amount of experience in the cockpit changed their error prone operations.